-The Directors present their report and the audited financial statements for the year ended 30 September 2019.
+The Directors present their annual report and the audited financial statements ("the financial statements") for the year ended 30 September 2019.

 Principal Activity

 The principal activity of the Company is investment holding.

 The Company is a Guernsey Registered closed-ended investment scheme and, with effect from 6 October 2018, is subject to the Registered Collective Investment Scheme Rules 2018 (prior to 6 October 2018, Registered Collective Investment Scheme Rules 2015).